Skip to main content

 How Do I Get an Immigrant Visa Number?

 If you want to immigrate to the United States, you must go through a three-step process.
-In this three-step process, you will fill out and submit an immigrant visa application to obtain a U.S. visa.
+In this process, you will fill out and submit an immigrant visa application to obtain a U.S. visa.

-Immigrant Visa Number General Process
+Immigrant Visa Number Process in 3 Steps

 First, the U.S. Citizenship and Immigration Services (USCIS) must approve an immigrant petition for you.
 An employer or a relative usually files this request for you as the first step in the immigrant visa process.